Constitution of the United States Complete Shooting Dog Association

 A Championship must have 15 dogs draw, with the exception of the invitationals.

 U.S. Complete Amateur Invitational Championship – This championship will be held annually.
-Twelve dogs who were the top point producers in amateur shooting dog competitions, including amateur championships, from the previous year will be selected for this championship.
+Twelve dogs will be selected for this championship.
+Ten dogs, who were the top point producers in amateur shooting dog competitions, including amateur championships, from the previous year will be selected for this championship.
 Additionally, the defending National Amateur Champion and the defending Amateur Invitational Champion will be automatically invited.
-These 14 dogs will compete for one hour on two consecutive days.
+These 12 dogs will compete for one hour on two consecutive days.
 Dogs will be drawn prior to the first day’s running.
 At the conclusion of the first day’s running, dogs will be drawn with different brace mates and at a different time of the day for the second day’s running.
 There should be a different course for the second day’s running.
 Every effort will be made to allow an entrant to run both days.
 However, if a dog should interfere with their brace mate, e.g., fighting or failure to honor a brace mate’s point, the judges may order that dog up and the dog would be disqualified for the remainder of the running.
 After two days of running, the judges may name a champion or if additional time is needed to determine a winner, a call back will be conducted on the third day.
 The judges’ discretion will be used on the number of dogs called back, pairings, and length of time for the call back braces.
 It is not mandatory that a champion be named.
 A three member committee, appointed by the National Officers, will be responsible for conducting this championship.

 U.S. Complete Open Invitational Championship –